- Genome Browser

 - About Us

-The bigBed format stores annotation items that can either be simple, or a linked collection of
+The bigBed format stores annotation items that can be either a simple or a linked collection of

 exons, much as BED files do.
 BigBed files are created